nic-dgl104-winter-2022/class-textbook/ch8/ArchitecturalPatterns.md

  [The Model View Controller – MVC Architecture and Frameworks Explained.](https://www.freecodecamp.org/news/the-model-view-controller-pattern-mvc-architecture-and-frameworks-explained/)

-## Conclusion
+## Summary

 So MVC isn't easy to understand; in fact, it's really difficult to understand, but it's not impossible to learn, and every developer should keep it in mind when designing an application.
-Keep in mind that MVC is a software architecture that breaks down your software into smaller pieces.
 The model is concerned with the facts and logic of your system.
 The controller maintains the link between the model and the view, while the view only displays data.
 This 'division' improves the user experience and modularity while also making testing easier.

-Next, is MVP.
 <br />

 # <div align = "center"> MVP </div>